 Most often, a window is the entire application window in a desktop environment.
 However, it can also refer to modular application elements that you can open and close.
 For example, in Android Studio, several windows are available in the View > Tool Windows menu.

 Not recommended: In the MyApp page, click Edit.

-Not recommended: In the Google Cloud Console, go to the Deployments window.
+Recommended: In the Google Cloud console, go to the Deployments page.

-Recommended: In the Google Cloud Console, go to the Deployments page.
+Not recommended: In the Google Cloud console, go to the Deployments window.

 A dialog is a smaller window that is usually detached from the main application window and appears in front of the window.

 Not recommended: In the Welcome pop-up window, click OK.

 A pane is similar to a window inside the application—it's a distinct rectangular region of a window.
 However, a pane is tightly coupled to the other UI regions around it and usually cannot be hidden on its own, whereas a window is distinctly separate and can be hidden.
 Do not use terms such as panel, section, area, or column to refer to a pane.